CLI One-Liners for Quick Audits

 Expected Output: A ranked list like 15234 192.168.1.10.

-Production Warning: Running zcat on multi-gigabyte archives without immediate filtering exhausts terminal buffers.
-Always chain with head, grep, or awk.
+Production Warning: Running zcat on multi-gigabyte archives without immediate filtering exhausts terminal buffers and can swamp a shared host.
+Always chain with head, grep, or awk so the stream is consumed and discarded line by line rather than buffered whole.

 Search Engine Bot Isolation & Status Triage

 Filter legitimate crawler traffic to evaluate crawl budget allocation.
-Isolating bot requests reveals indexing failures and server-side rate limiting impacts.
+Isolating bot requests reveals indexing failures and server-side rate limiting impacts that ordinary human-traffic dashboards average away.

 Step 1: Filter & Extract Status Codes

 Use case-insensitive matching to capture all variations of major crawler identifiers.
-Mastering regex syntax is critical here; see our reference on awk and grep commands for log filtering for advanced pattern matching.
+For advanced pattern matching see the awk and grep commands for log filtering reference.

-Explanation: Filters lines containing major crawler user agents, extracts the HTTP status code ($9), and ranks response codes by frequency to surface crawl errors.
+Explanation: Filters lines containing major crawler user agents, extracts the HTTP status code ($9 in combined log format), and ranks response codes by frequency to surface crawl errors.

 Expected Output: 8420 200, 145 301, 32 404, 8 500.